 NOBODY PACKS YOUR STUFF THE WAY YOU DO

 You can have the very best movers, pay them the cost of a small vehicle and have everything agreed upon in writing; but that just doesn’t matter.
 It doesn’t matter because the things they are packing, taping, wrapping and loading onto a truck do not belong to them.
 So what to do?
 What to do?
-If you missed A Change of Address, read here about my friend Denise’s move.
 Moving is very stressful, but she agreed to document her move with pictures, so it could possibly be helpful to other gypsies.
 Packing your stuff in stages can help reduce that stress.

 TWO – THREE WEEKS PRIOR TO THE MOVE, BEGIN SORTING EVERYTHING